Roth IRA vs Traditional IRA: Which Is Better for Your Specific Situation?

 Both Roth and Traditional IRAs offer tax-advantaged retirement savings.
 The fundamental difference is timing:

-Traditional IRA: - Contribute pre-tax dollars (deductible from income, reducing your tax bill now) - Money grows tax-deferred (no taxes on gains while invested) - Pay ordinary income taxes when you withdraw in retirement
+Traditional IRA: - Contributions may be deductible if you qualify; nondeductible contributions are also allowed - Money grows tax-deferred (no taxes on gains while invested) - Pay ordinary income taxes when you withdraw in retirement

 Everything else — contribution limits, investment options, fund selection — is essentially the same.
 The choice is about when you want to pay taxes.